Lars Tharp – Honorary President

 We are delighted to welcome Lars to our festival team!

-Sadly Henry Sandon retired as our festival president earlier in 2013, Henry was in his element at the Festival, surrounded by pots and potters and his lectures provided festival-goers with an extensive knowledge of ceramics as well as an array of entertaining tales.
-He will be very much missed!
-We hope to appoint a new festival president for the next festival in 2015.
+Sadly Henry Sandon retired as our festival president in 2013, Henry was in his element at the Festival, surrounded by pots and potters and his lectures provided festival-goers with an extensive knowledge of ceramics as well as an array of entertaining tales.
+He will be very much missed and will always be welcomed as an honored guest.